idvoretskyi/oci-k8s/README.md

 # OCI Kubernetes with Terraform/OpenTofu

-This project creates a Kubernetes cluster (OKE) on Oracle Cloud Infrastructure using either Terraform or OpenTofu (an open-source alternative to Terraform).
+This project creates a Kubernetes cluster (OKE) on Oracle Cloud Infrastructure using either Terraform or OpenTofu (an open source alternative to Terraform).

 ## Repository Structure